Vital companionship for those who live alone or spend time working from home

 As a nation of animal lovers, we want our pets to be happy and to live a good life.
 By learning to recognise and understand our pets’ body language we can take action when their mental health might need improving or protecting.

-How can we protect the mental health of our pets?
+How we can protect the mental health of our pets

 Becoming familiar with the different signs that our pets use can really help us to know when they’re feeling sad, happy or anxious.

 If our pets are feeling worried or anxious, there are lots of things we can do to help them feel happier, including setting aside regular time for play, exercise, rest and training.
 Just being with us can help our pets feel relaxed and happy!